 Students View of the Event:

-This was the first ever time I have prepped for so many people that quick, it was hard work and alot of concentration & alot of communication was needed for us the group that provided the hospitality for this catering event to get along and get the jobs done and everything ready and prepped, I'm glad to say it turned out AWESOME!! as I wasn't there for the ending but from what I heard there was just compliments and I'm so glad I had the opportunity to prep my own version of these dishes and dish them out to the island & It's lovely locals.
+This was the first ever time I have prepped for so many people that quick, it was hard work and a lot of concentration and a lot of communication was needed for us the group that provided the hospitality for this catering event to get along and get the jobs done and everything ready and prepped, I'm glad to say it turned out AWESOME!!
+I wasn't there for the ending, but from what I heard there were just compliments.
+I'm so glad I had the opportunity to prep my own version of these dishes and dish them out to the island and its lovely locals.
 It made me smile see everyone happy and smiling, it was well worth it.

-I enjoyed the event very much and i was privileged to be a part of, it's has giving me confidence to pursue this as a career choice for the future.
-In high school I done NC Hospitality and done an event like this before and it was a bit different to this event as this event had more technical aspects to producing the food and was more professional by way of presentation as the previous event before.
+I enjoyed the event very much and i was privileged to be a part of it, it has giving me confidence to pursue this as a career choice for the future.
+In high school I did NC Hospitality and took part in an event like this before but it was a bit different to this time, as this event had more technical aspects to producing the food and was more professional by way of presentation.